-- 1. Connect the yellow plug on one end of the AV cable to the projector's yellow Video jack. - 2.
-Connect the other end of the cable to the video-out jack on your video source.
+Connect the yellow plug on one end of the A/V cable to the projector's Video jack.
+Then connect the audio plugs to the left and right Audio jacks (insert the white plug into the L port and the red plug into the R port).

-- 3. Connect the AV cable to the left and right Audio jacks on the projector (insert the white plug into the L port and the red plug into the R port). - 4.
-Connect the plugs at the other end of the cable to the audio output jacks on your video source.
+2. Connect the plugs on the other end of the cable to the video-out and audio output jacks on your video source.